CloudScale365, Inc. Terms of Service

 1. Client will at all times obtain and utilize equipment, software, data communications (including redundant high speed connectivity between Client and CS365 facilities or the Services) and other technology that meets the requirements of CS365 from time to time, provided that CS365 will procure equipment, if any, for Client as set forth in the Service Orders.
 CS365 will have no responsibility to implement or provide any Services unless and until all such requirements have been satisfied by Client.
 CS365 will have no responsibility or liability with respect to any such equipment, software or technology whatsoever.

-2. Client will operate its business and will use the Services (and will not permit or assist any other person or entity, including its affiliates, Representatives and end-users, to use the Services other than) at all times in compliance with (i) this Agreement and any policies, requirements, recommendations or protocols issued by CS365 to Client and generally accepted rules of Internet practices, conduct and etiquette, as reasonably interpreted by CS365, (ii) all applicable local, state, federal and international laws, regulations, and conventions, including without violating any rights, including privacy rights or copyright, of any third party or user, and (iii) not in aid of any unlawful, inappropriate or improper act or in any manner that, in CS365’s reasonable discretion, could adversely affect CS365’s public image, goodwill, reputation or contractual relations, or could subject it to liability, or could threaten or put at risk CS365’s or its third-party provider’s services, technology or facilities.
+2. Client will operate its business and will use the Services (and will not permit or assist any other person or entity, including its affiliates, Representatives and end-users, to use the Services other than) at all times in compliance with (i) this Agreement and any policies, requirements, recommendations or protocols issued by CS365 to Client and generally accepted rules of Internet practices, conduct and etiquette, as reasonably interpreted by CS365, (ii) all applicable local, state, federal and international laws, regulations, and conventions, including without violating any rights, including privacy rights or trademark, or copyright, of any third party or user, and (iii) not in aid of any unlawful, inappropriate or improper act or in any manner that, in CS365’s reasonable discretion, could adversely affect CS365’s public image, goodwill, reputation or contractual relations, or could subject it to liability, or could threaten or put at risk CS365’s or its third-party provider’s services, technology or facilities.
 CS365 reserves the right to monitor Client’s systems.

 3. Client will not, and will ensure that its users will not (and will not permit or assist any other person or entity to) (i) license, sublicense, sell, resell, transfer, assign, distribute or otherwise make available to any third party the Services, CS365 technology or any component thereof, (ii) copy, modify, adjust, adapt, decompile, reverse engineer, generate source code, attempt to duplicate or make derivative works based any of the Services or any component thereof, (iii) commercially exploit any of the Services or any component thereof in any way, other than for Client’s own internal business purposes, (iv) alter, remove or obscure (and will prevent third parties from altering, removing or obscuring) any trademark, copyright or other proprietary or restricted rights notices, or any associated disclaimers, that may appear in or through use of the Service or any component thereof, or (vi) use any Services for any purpose other than that for which it is intended.
 Client shall use the Services only to process its own data and data of its end-users.
 Client will establish access requirements for its users and will be responsible for any and all use of, and activities, data, transactions or administration conducted through or that occur under, Client’s or its users’ accounts, whether or not authorized by Client or the user.